TaskForceDingo/Mission-Framework/README.md

 Read below for complete changelog history.

+### 26/07/2020
+- Disabled ACE Advanced Fatigue by default.
+- Forced Advanced Fatigue settings in cba_settings.sqf so they correctly overwrite the server settings.

 ### 24/07/2020
 - Fixed Diwako Punish Unknown Weapon local whitelist in initPlayerLocal.sqf.
 The script requires the uppercase form of the weapon classname.
 - Touched up a few comments from various functions.